JeroenVdb/homebridge-daikin-cloud/README.md

 #### The Redirect URI and port

 This plugin uses daikin-controller-cloud.
 This package will set up a small https server where the Authentication flow will finish, so it can get the required tokens.
-Because the server is running in our Homebridge instance this URI and port will match the once of your Homebridge instance.
+Because the server is running in our Homebridge instance this URI domain will match the one of your Homebridge instance, the port is any free port.

-For example is you are running Homebridge on a Raspberry Pi with IP `192.168.0.160` and port `51826`, the Redirect URI will be `https://192.168.0.160:51826`.
-The port will be `51826`
+For example is you are running Homebridge on a Raspberry Pi with IP `192.168.0.160` and port `51826`, the Redirect URI will be `https://192.168.0.160:51827`.
+The port will be `51827` (or any other free port).

 ## Fan speed